schen8180/data440/hw2/hw2_report.md

         # i then coped the list of URIs in a txt file for future uses

 ```
+This technique did not work in my Jupyter notebook, so I used Linux commands instead.

-Since I was experimenting with all sorts of techniques, I wanted to save each trial in a different file, thus there are several differently named variables.
-Additionally, there were some instances when the Twitter page could not load after scrolling to fetch a large amount of links.
-For example, I noticed that sometimes when I ran the the program to find 2000 tweets for tweets containing the word "country", the program could only extract much less than the requested amount.
+Since I was experimenting with various techniques, I wanted to save each trial in a different file; thus, there are several differently named variables.
+Additionally, there were some instances when the Twitter page could not load after scrolling to fetch many links.
+For example, I noticed that sometimes, when I ran the the program to find 2000 tweets for tweets containing the word "country", the program could only extract much less than the requested amount.
 After this, when trying again to fetch more links, Twitter was not responsive.
-This entire process was very time-consuming and I could only extract around 300 links out of 1000 assigned in this task.
+This entire process was very time-consuming, and I could only extract around 300 links out of 1000 assigned in this task.

-This was what I saw when I wanted to get a large amount of links from twitter in one sitting:
+This was what I saw when I wanted to get a large amount of links from Twitter in one sitting:

 ![\label{fig:twitter}](https://github.com/schen8180/data440/blob/main/hw2/hw2_pic1.png?raw=true)

 Additionally, after twitter provides me with this message I ussually cannot immediately run the program right after or the message will still be there.
 Thus, to resolve this, I had to wait for a an small amount of time before I could use the program again.
 As a result of this, it took me longer than expected to make progress on this task.

+Moreover, the twitter webpage is more likely to stop running after minimize the window, so I have to keep the webpage open when I am running it.

+### Update (10/19):
+After professor Nwala advised me to use two seperate twitter accounts to collect tweets, I was able to extract the links from tweets at a much faster rate.
+I finally collected 1000 links.

+I also manually removed the links that refernce a video as my function that I wrote does not seem to be able to exclude these links.
+I used the command f property in my mac to do this.

 ## Q2